lvanschilfgaarde/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 `$ lmchk --show` tells **lmchk**{: style="color: blue"} to print out tags as it reads them (or the defaults it uses)

-The remainder of this section is not essential to this tutorial and you can safely skip to section 5 or 6.
+The remainder of this section is not essential to this tutorial and you can safely skip to section 5.
 It explains what information is printed when you use
 `--input`; it is useful if you want to see how tags and categories are organized, and how missing or partial tags are handled.

 <div onclick="elm = document.getElementById('input'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">Click
-here for a description of the `--input` function</div>
+here for a description of the `--input` function.</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="input">{:/}

 Below is snippet of output from `lmchk --input`: